 Oddly, even as more and more women and men today have taken on values that support women’s equality, this way of seeing has become such a taken-for-granted part of American life that it has come to seem natural and normal to most of us, including many feminists.

 Something to think about.

-Tags: culture, feminism, gender, men, pop culture, pornography, psychology, sex, sexism, sexual assault, sexual repression, social psychology, Supreme Court, violence against women, violent videogames, women
+Tags: culture, feminism, gender, men, pop culture, pornography, psychology, sex and sexuality, sexism, sexual assault, sexual repression, social psychology, Supreme Court, violence against women, violent videogames, women